Polymer/old-docs-site/toolkit-kernel-explainer.md

 Note the following:

-* The `component()` initializer is all that's required to  prepare this component to use Toolkit [conventions and features](#features).
+- The `component()` initializer is all that's required to  prepare this component to use Toolkit [conventions and features](#features).
-* The "name" attribute of `<element/>` determines the name of the custom element you use to instantiate the component (`<tag-name/>`, for example).
+- The "name" attribute specifies the name of the custom `<element>` and determines the name of the tag when you instantiate the component in markup.
+For example, `<tag-name>` in this example.
+The name should contain two words separated by a "-".

-### Component initializer
+### Component initialization

 You can supply a single object-valued argument to `component()` to define object prototypes, and perform other setup tasks.
 Most properties and methods defined in the argument to `component()` are used directly in the component's prototype.
 In the following example the component initializer defines a property `helloWorld` and a method `ready`.

 {% highlight javascript %}
 this.component({
-  message: "Hallo!",
+  message: "Hello!",
   ready: function() {
     // component is ready now, we can do stuff
   }